-A metric is calculated by comparing what might be the attributes of products from a new product line, with attributes of an actual product line associated with a brand.
+A metric compares what might be the attributes of products from a new product line, with attributes of an actual product line associated with a brand.

-Why would Google be looking at Queries to learn about new product lines from brands instead of from product pages that describe the attributes of products?
+Why would Google look at Queries to learn about new product lines from brands instead of from product pages describing the attributes of products?

 Identifying Product Lines

 How this identification process may work: